yngtodd/notes/README.rst

 Notes
 -----

-A collection of notes on the things I am studying.
+A collection of notes on the things I am studying, reading, and listening to.

 Table of Contents
 -----------------